Fighting the Darkness: When Hope Feels Like a Fight

 - Nobody cares

-Fighting the darkness here is not about inspiration.
+The real work here is not about inspiration.
 It is about evidence.
 You build proof that your actions still move reality.

 Fighting the darkness when hope is gone